phaserjs/phaser/README.md

 * BitmapData.textureLine takes a Phaser.Line object and an image in the image cache.
 It then accurately draws the image as a repeating texture for the full length of the line.
 * AnimationManager.name will now return the `name` property of the currently playing animation, if any.
 * Group.filter takes a predicate function and passes child, index, and the entire child array to it.
 It then returns an ArrayList containing all children that the predicate returns true for (thanks @codevinsky #1187)
+* Cache.checkUrl allows you to check if a resource is in the cache based on an absolute URL (thanks @englercj #1221)
+* Cache.getUrl gets a resource from the cache based on the absolute URL it was loaded from (thanks @englercj #1221)

 ### Updates